-- Complex services provision in health care, jurisprudence, finance, reporting and informational support, conduct of client affairs; - Development of complex products and conducting marketing campaigns;

-Social sphere and social initiatives, etc.
+- Complex services provision in health care, jurisprudence, finance, reporting and informational support, conduct of client affairs; - Development of complex products and conducting marketing campaigns; - Social sphere and social initiatives, etc.

-The best practices of case management successful implementation are related to the health care and social sphere.
-One of the main goals of case management is to provide social services by the most effective way.
-National Association of Social Workers (USA) has been developed the Standards for Social Work Case Management (NASW, 2013).
+The best practices of Case Management successful implementation are related to the health care and social sphere.
+One of the main goals of Case Management is to provide social services by the most effective way.
+National Association of Social Workers (USA) has been developed the Standards for Social Work Case Management (NASW 2013).
 Thus, the case management - is a client support in solving its problems from the beginning to the end.

-Business Process Management and Enterprise Content Management suites alone are insufficient for dynamic case management, but the convergence of BPM, ECM, business analytics, and event processing will breathe new life into case management.
-Lean initiatives to improve business processes will also shine a spotlight on case management.
-These forces will push document-centric BPM suites toward packaged case management offerings (Moore et al, 2009).
+Business Process Management and Enterprise Content Management suites alone are insufficient for Dynamic Case Management, but the convergence of BPM, ECM, business analytics, and event processing will breathe new life into Case Management.
+Lean initiatives to improve business processes will also shine a spotlight on Case Management.
+These forces will push document-centric BPM suites toward packaged case management offerings (Moore, Craig, and Viti 2009, p.
+11).

-As a rule, implementation of CM in organizations is carried out in the following four stages (Figure 2):
+As a rule, implementation of CM in organizations is carried out in the following four stages: